couchbaselabs/tuqtng/docs/n1ql-v1.md

 You can optionally specifiy an explicit pool name.
 If not specified, the current default pool is used.

+If the primary index already exists, this statement succeeds with a warning.

 ### CREATE INDEX Statement

 create-index-stmt: